 CAM Advanced Airport Management Program (CAAMP)

 Macau International Airport Co.
 Ltd. (CAM) approached ASI-I to add a building block to the Human Capital competency development strategies already established by CAM, its airport operator, ADA and other operators at Macau International Airport.
-The CAM Advanced Airport Management Program (CAAMP) was designed, developed and delivered by ASI-I. The program was customized to respond to the specific MIA business environment and focus directly on the priorities of the enterprise.
+The CAM Advanced Airport Management Program (CAAMP) complemented other initiatives such as staff participation in the Global ACI-ICAO AMPAP, the IATA Diploma, and the ACI Online Operations Courses by offering customized workshops responding to the specific priorities and needs of the Airport.

 AOT Advanced Airport Management Program (AAMP)